wonghang/h5browser/README.md

 /#
 ```

-h5browser.py integrates with numpy seamlessly as an package.
+h5browser.py integrates with numpy seamlessly as a package.
 You can create a dataset by numpy code.

 ```
 /# cd new_group